Transparency portal

 Therefore, they:

-• Underline the importance of life and consider death as a mere natural occurrence
+• affirm life and consider death as a natural event;

-• Provide relief to pain and other disorders
+• provide relief from pain and other ailments;

-• Combine health questions with psychological, social and spiritual ones
+• integrate the health aspects with the psychological, social and spiritual aspects of assistance;

 • Can be early applied during the course of the disease, in conjunction with the remedies that try to prolong life, such as chemotherapy and radiotherapy.